 For large events (300+ people), I can spread multiple speakers around the room to give an even level of sound to your guests regardless of where they are seated, it won't be too loud at the front or too quiet at the back.
 This is ideal when it comes to speeches and announcements.
 I also have independent control of our speakers so when the music starts, we can increase the volume of the speakers situated next to the dance floor.
 The people dancing have a full nightclub experience whilst the people sitting will still be able to hear each other with the music near them remaining at a 'background' level.

-*d&b audiotechnik is used by Eminem, Beyonce, Taylor Swift, Rihanna, Muse, Coldplay, Take That, Madonna, Pacha Ibiza Nightclubs, The Royal Albert Hall, The Garage Nightclub, The Art School Nightclub, Nice N Sleazy (downstairs), Broadcast Venue, Kokomo Nightclub, ButeFest, The BBC Stages at T in the Park, Trnsmt Main Stage Glastonbury Festival & more.
+*d&b audiotechnik is used by Eminem, Beyonce, Taylor Swift, Rihanna, Muse, Lewis Capaldi, Coldplay, Take That, Madonna, Pacha Ibiza Nightclubs, The Royal Albert Hall, The Garage Nightclub, The Art School Nightclub, Nice N Sleazy (downstairs), Broadcast Venue, Kokomo Nightclub, ButeFest, The BBC Stages at T in the Park, Trnsmt Main Stage, Glastonbury Festival’s Other Stage & more.

 How many people will that cover?

 The Sound & Lighting can cover up to 1000 people in-house.
 I can hire in additional equipment if need be.

 Will it be loud enough?